This site uses cookies

 CE1 Provide information to the Police and Crime Panel, as reasonably required to enable the panel to carry out its functions.

-CE2 To consider and approve, in consultation with the Commissioner’s CFO, provision of indemnity and/or insurance to individual staff of the Commissioner in accordance with paragraph 15(2) of the Police Reform and Social Responsibility Act 2011 and to deal with or make provision to deal with other matters arising from any proceedings relating to them.
+indemnity and or insurance to individual staff of the Commissioner in accordance with paragraph 15(2) of the Police Reform and Social Responsibility Act 2011 and to deal with or make provision to deal with other matters arising from any proceedings relating to them.

-CE3A To approve all cases where authorisation is required to deploy police officers and staff to provide advice and/or assistance to an international organisation or institution, or to any other person of body falling within section 26(1)(b) of the Police Act 1996, upon such terms as the Chief Executive considers appropriate.
+CE3A If the Commissioner is not available can approve all cases where authorisation is required to deploy police officers and staff to provide advice and or assistance to an international organisation or institution, or to any other person of body falling within section 26(1)(b) of the Police Act 1996, upon such terms as the Chief Executive considers appropriate.

-CE4 To sign contracts and other documents on behalf of the Commissioner (and Deputy Commissioner as appropriate) in accordance with any decisions either has made, or in accordance with any decision made under delegated powers, or where such signature is necessary in any legal procedure or proceedings on behalf of the Commissioner.
+CE4 To sign contracts and other documents on behalf of the Commissioner in accordance with any decisions made, or in accordance with any decision made, under delegated powers, or where such signature is necessary in any legal procedure or proceedings on behalf of the Commissioner.
+In any extended absence of the Chief Executive, the Chief Finance Officer can fulfil this function.

-CE5 To affix or witness the affixing of the Common Seal as a ‘Corporation Sole’ in accordance with appropriate advice.
+CE5 When delegated by the Commissioner to affix or witness the affixing of the Common Seal as a ‘Corporation Sole’ in accordance with appropriate advice.
+In any extended absence of the Chief Executive, the Chief Finance Officer can fulfil this function.

 CE7 To prepare the ‘Police and Crime Plan’, in consultation, for submission to the Commissioner.

-CE8 To exercise the statutory powers of the Commissioner for professional standards, save for those matters expressly delegated to the Head of Standards and Compliance.
+CE8 To exercise the statutory powers of the Commissioner for professional standards, save for those matters expressly delegated to the Head of Legal and Governance.

-CE9 The overall management and operational responsibility for all services including overall management responsibility for the Office of the Police and Crime Commissioner for Hampshire.
+CE9 The overall management and operational responsibility for all services including overall management responsibility for the Office of the Police and Crime Commissioner for Hampshire and the Isle of Wight.

 CE11 To undertake the management of the staffing resource whether employed by the Commissioner, seconded or contracted, in line with agreed policies and procedures.